It takes users a 3-5 second glance at your product to decide if what they see is worth sticking around for longer.

 Examples of this trend:

-Onboarding is the process of familiarizing the user with your product, its functions and benefits.
+Onboarding is the process of familiarizing the user with your product, its functions, and its benefits.
 It’s also the opportunity for them to sign up and become paid customers.

 2020 made onboarding one of the most often experienced things for people.
 Every day, applications and products get adopted by numerous end-users and businesses.
 As a result, the time they are willing to spend to figure out the product’s value shrank to hours.